-A person whose skin is generally healthy but a small portion is afflicted with tzara’as is unclean.
-However, a person completely covered by the affliction is considered clean because tzara’as is an affliction that requires contrasting healthy and diseased skin.
+A person whose skin is generally healthy, but a small portion is afflicted with tzara’as is tameh.
+But a person completely covered by the disease is considered tahor because tzara’as is an affliction that requires contrasting healthy and diseased skin.
 We want the metzorah to ponder and to contrast his behavior with the proper conduct.

 Deep in the recesses of our soul we are aware that in speaking/behaving badly towards another our behavior is inappropriate and harmful.
 Our conscience struggles with this behavior and experiences guilt on some level.
 Struggling with "one's own demons" causes a person to be tameh because preoccupation with one's own emotions interferes with the ability to relate to others.
 Perhaps tsara’as was the psychosomatic manifestation of guilt.
-In modern times guilt manifests itself in neurosis and other undesirable behavior.
+In modern times guilt manifests itself in neurosis and other psychological disorders and in aberrant behavior.

 The handling of tsara’as is also revealing.
 Only the kohan is authorized to determine whether tsara’as is present.
 The Lubavitcher Rebbe explains that is the kohanim who bless the people with their loving kindness.
 It was Aharon who “pursued peace and loved peace”.
 The one who is obligated to possibly render a harsh judgement should be one who does it out of love.